mever-team/FairBench/CONTRIBUTING.md

 ```

 Inputs to expanders or reducers could be `Explainable`,
-and you can check for this.
+and you can check for this with isinstance.
 The outcome of expanders could also be explainable, though
 reducer outcome will be automatically assigned explanations
-based on base measure values.
+based on base measure values (it will forgo your explanations).

 If an invalid condition is encountered in some expander
-or reducer raise an explainable error via
+or reducer raise an explainable error per
 `raise ExplainableError(message)`.
 This is the same error
 used to indicate uncomputable base measures, though here
 it needs to be an exception.
 Adopt this functionality